voltfinance/fStable-contracts/contracts/emissions/README.md

 Types of dial recipients include

 -   MTA staking contracts like MTA Staking Token and mBPT Staking Token
--   mStable vaults that stake interest-earning mAssets like imUSD and imBTC
+-   mStable vaults that stake interest-earning fAssets like ifUSD and imBTC
--   mStable vaults that stake feeder pool liquidity provider tokens like fPmUSD/GUSD, fPmUSD/alUSD and fPmBTC/HBTC
+-   mStable vaults that stake feeder pool liquidity provider tokens like fPfUSD/GUSD, fPfUSD/alUSD and fPmBTC/HBTC
 -   Third-party contracts like Visor Finance
 -   Polygon
-    -   mStable 's imUSD Vault on Polygon
+    -   mStable 's ifUSD Vault on Polygon
-    -   FRAX’s farming contract for staked fPmUSD/FRAX tokens
+    -   FRAX’s farming contract for staked fPfUSD/FRAX tokens
     -   An account that disperses MTA to an off-chain generated list of Balancer MTA/WMATIC/WETH Pool liquidity providers.

 Dials recipients can do anything with their received MTA rewards.
 Some possibilities are: